MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-H-Clauses-Forms/part-252-Solicitation-Provisions-Contract-Clauses/subpart-252.2-Text-Provisions-Clauses/section-252.225-7052.md

 ##### 252.225-7052 Restriction on the Acquisition of Certain Magnets, Tantalum, and Tungsten. #####

+As prescribed in 225.7018-5, use the following clause:

-Restriction on the Acquisition of Certain Magnets, Tantalum, and Tungsten (Oct 2020)
+Restriction on the Acquisition of Certain Magnets, Tantalum, and Tungsten (Aug 2022)

 (a) *Definitions.* As used in this clause -